Hawkins30/python_learning/README.md

 - Moved from `.txt` to `.json` storage for structured user data.
 - Strengthened overall security by combining salt + hash verification.

+### 🔍 Project 6: Password Leak Checker
+- Built a tool that checks if passwords appear in known data breaches.
+- Uses the *Have I Been Pwned* API with k-anonymity for privacy.
+- Compares SHA-1 hashes locally without exposing user passwords.

 NEXT STEPS
 ----------
 - Build a password leak checker using public hash databases.